coeurparis/coeurparis.github.io/_posts/2025-01-13-love-lost-&-found.md

 With time, as this watch ticks away, my love will steadily compound.
 It will be a part of your asset, whether you want it or not!

 But let this also be a constant reminder of the fact that, irrespective of the situations, constraints or risks, the way I guarded this watch this far, I will guard your interest,  happiness and you forever.
-You'll find me by your side every time you nedd me, come what may.
+You'll find me by your side every time you need me, come what may.
 Trust me, I'll find a way!

 I promise to protect, love, support, cheerlead, and be with the bearer of this watch, forever, whenever.